clayne/SSEModdingGuide/README.md

 ![alt text](https://github.com/CDimang/SSE-Images/blob/main/SKSE%20Logo.jpg)

 _SKSE_ is an addon to Skyrim's scripting language that allows mod authors to develop features that are beyond the scope of what the game can handle.
-Skyrim's engine is very limiting and has the bare minimum functions to create dynanmic features.
-This is why _SKSE_ is needed in order to create scripts that can introduce unique features and mechanics into the game.
+Skyrim's engine is very limiting and has the bare minimum functions to create dynamic features.
+Therefore, _SKSE_ is needed in order to create scripts that can introduce unique features and mechanics into the game.

 Some examples of scripted mods include: